On the unramified Eisenstein spectrum: Integrals and residues from K-theory point of view

 the elements in the corresponding groups, and by $\bpsi(x)$ and $\psi(s)$ the values of the genera on $\C/\Ct$.
 We denote by $\bG$ a connected reductive group acting on $\bX$, and by $\bpsi(\bX)$ the corresponding distribution on $\bG$.
 We denote by $\xi\in \fg$ an element of $\fg = \Lie \bG$.

-Recall we assume that $\bpsi(x)$ is analytic and nonvanishing on some neighborhood of $U(1) \subset \Ct$.
-When we want to evaluate $\bpsi(\bX)$ outside a small neighborhood of $\bG_\comp$, as we are doing with the element $q\in \Ct_q$ in the context of this paper, we need $\bpsi(x)$ to be analytic in the corresponding region of $\Ct$.
+Recall we assume that $\bpsi(x)$ is analytic and nonvanishing in some neighborhood of $U(1) \subset \Ct$.
+The size of this neighborhood needs to be correlated with the image in $\bG/\bG_\comp$ of those group elements at which we want to evaluate $\bpsi(\bX)$.
+Specifically, this involves the element $q\in \Ct_q$ which will be eventually evaluated to a prime power in the function field context.

 In parallel, we require $\psi(s)$ to be analytic and nonvanishing on some neighborhood of $i \R = \Lie U(1)$.
 We assume that at infinity $\psi(s)$ behaves so that $\psi(\bX)$ is a well-defined linear functional on Paley-Wiener functions $PW(\fg)$.
 In the case of interest to us, it suffices to assume that the ratios $Z(x)/Z(qx)$ grow at most polynomially along $\Re x = \const$.